Extraction of the Sivers function with deep neural networks: Fitting

 This expression is generalized for all light quark flavors, where $N_q$ is a scalar for quark flavor $q$.
 After our consistency check, this parameterization is used as a pseudodata generator to train and test the DNN model.
-We emphasize that our original MINUIT fit parameterization is then used as a tool to demonstrate that the DNN model is capable of predicting (or confirming) the 19-parameter model used to generate pseudodata, as illustrated in section \ref{sec:DNN-pseudo-fits}.
+We emphasize that our original MINUIT fit parameterization is used as a tool to demonstrate that the DNN model is capable of predicting (or confirming) the 19-parameter model used to generate pseudodata, as illustrated in Section \ref{sec:DNN-pseudo-fits}.
+It should be clarified that we do not rely on the form of Eq. (\ref{eq:Nq}) in any way and any function that can be used to generate quality\footnote{The term quality here refers to how well it can represent the real experimental data.} pseudodata could be used.
 After building confidence in the DNN model from these preliminary tests, we move towards extracting the Sivers functions from experimental data from the SIDIS process with a polarized-proton target (see section \ref{sec:DNN-fits}).
 Previous work on global fits to SIDIS data considered the data from polarized-proton targets, polarized-deuteron targets, and polarized $^3$He gas targets as a combined dataset.
+This is usually motivated only by the overall lack of separate polarized target data.
 In \cite{Bury2021_JHEP}, isospin symmetry was assumed for $f_{1T,u}^{\perp}$ and $f_{1T,d}^{\perp}$ for COMPASS2009 \cite{COMPAS_Data_Alekseev_2009} and COMPASS2017 \cite{COMPASS_DY_2017} datasets.
-As the nuclear effects on the Sivers functions are not very well understood, separately extracting the same observable with different types of polarized targets that contain different nuclear effects could provide some insight.
-Significant data would be required for each target type.
-The DNN's unique capacity to manage abstraction allows for the absorption of additional complexity in a semi-model-independent way.
-To obtain the most information from the data and fit results we attempt to decompose some of this abstraction using the following conditions, \begin{itemize} \item DNN fits to SIDIS data from proton and deuteron targets are performed independently to obtain separate models. \item No kinematic cuts are applied to take full advantage of the available data and to allow the DNN to extract all possible features. \item A Sivers function for each light-quark flavor is obtained to ensure the $SU(3)_{\text{flavor}}$ breaking effects in QCD are also contained. \end{itemize} The technique to achieve the extraction under the aforementioned conditions is somewhat novel, so explicit details are provided step by step for clarity in the next section.
+However, these are very different polarized targets with very different results so we explore if our method will be sensitive to flavor and target dependence by fitting each polarized target data independently.
+As the nuclear effects on the Sivers functions are not very well understood, separately extracting the same observable with different types of polarized targets that contain different flavor dominance and different nuclear effects could provide valuable insight.
+Significant data would be required for each target type so there are clear limitations at the moment and our fits can only be considered preliminary in this regard.